percona/everest-doc/docs/install/helm_charts.md

         The command does the following:
         {.power-number}

-        1. This command deploys the Percona Everest components in the `everest-system` namespace.
+        1. Deploys the Percona Everest components in the `everest-system` namespace.
 Currently, specifying a different namespace for Percona Everest is not supported.

-        2. It also deploys a new namespace called `everest` for your databases and the database operators.
+        2. Deploys a new namespace called `everest` for your databases and the database operators.

-        3. You can override the name of the database namespace by using the `dbNamespace.namespaceOverride` parameter.
+    You can override the name of the database namespace by using the `dbNamespace.namespaceOverride` parameter.

+3. Once the installation is complete, retrieve the `admin` password:

+    ```sh
+    kubectl get secret everest-accounts -n everest-system -o jsonpath='{.data.users\.yaml}' | base64 --decode  | yq '.admin.passwordHash'
+    ```

+4. Connect to the Percona Everest UI by setting up port-forwarding to your local machine:

+    ```sh
+    kubectl port-forward svc/everest -n everest-system 8080:8080
+    ```

+    !!! note

+        - The default username for logging into the Everest UI is `admin`.
+        - You can set a different default admin password by using the `server.initialAdminPassword` parameter during installation.
+        - The default admin password is stored in plain text.
+It is highly recommended to update the password using `everestctl` to ensure that the passwords are hashed.

+5. Deploy additional database namespaces:

+    Once Everest is successfully running, you can create additional database namespaces using the `everest-db-namespace` Helm chart.

+    If you set `dbNamespaces.enabled=false` in the previous step, you can deploy a database namespace with the following command:

+    ```sh
+    helm install everest \
+    percona/everest-db-namespace \
+    --create-namespace \
+    --namespace everest
+    ```

+    !!! note
-        4. All database operators are installed in your database namespace by default.
+        -  All database operators are installed in your database namespace by default.
 You can override this by specifying one or more of the following options: `[dbNamespace.pxc=false, dbNamespace.pg=false, dbNamespace.psmdb=false]`.

-        5. Installation without chart hooks is currently not supported.
+        - Installation without chart hooks is currently not supported.
 The use of `--no-hooks` during installation is not supported.